Fukuoka City Subway: Contactless smart card

 Hayakaken is a rechargeable contactless smart card for the Fukuoka City Subway.
-It can also be used as a Commuter Pass (Chika Pass is included) except as a transferable pass for other company's lines.
+It can also be used as a Commuter Pass (Chika Pass included) on subway lines.
 Starting in 2010, it became compatible with Nishi-Nippon Railroad's nimoca, JR Kyushu's SUGOCA and JR East's Suica.
-As of March 2013, it also became compatible with PASMO, Manaca, PiTaPa, JR West's ICOCA, JR Central's TOICA and JR Hokkaido's Kitaca.
+As of March 2013, it also became compatible with other major IC cards as part of the Nationwide Mutual Usage Service.